cereallarceny/grid.js/HTTP.md

 ### Modify a protocol - `PUT /protocols`

 This endpoint updates an existing protocol in the system.
-You must supply a `data` field with the Serde simplified string contents of the protocol generated in PySyft.
+You must supply a JSON body containing the Serde simplified string contents of the protocol generated in PySyft.
+The body must contain a single key (`data`) with the contents.

 **Note:** Please note that the id of the protocol you're intending to update must remain the same.
 If the ID in the protocol is different, the database will "upsert" (add it to the database as a new protocol).